-Advanced or metastatic HR+ breast cancer in postmenopausal women
+Advanced or metastatic breast cancer:

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.